Easy Microwave Popcorn In A Bag (Nutritional Facts)

 What would a movie night in be without a big bowl of popcorn to munch on?
-Popcorn can be a really healthy snack due to its low calories and high fiber content – if you pop your own without drowning it in butter and salt, that is.
-If you resort to those bagged microwave popcorns, do you know what you are sacrificing?
+Popcorn can be a really healthy snack due to its low calories and high fiber content – if you pop your own popcorn, you’re in control of what goes into it.
+If you resort to packaged bagged microwave popcorns, do you know what other food additives come along?

 Here’s what we found when we compared pre-packaged microwave popcorn to our homemade version: